dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T6: Large corporations can harm competition and consumers.
+### T6: Some large corporations use their market power to suppress competition, stifle innovation, and exploit consumers.

 |Support|
 |---|